Advanced patterns

 Use the framework’sctx.log so the dashboard’s logs panel can highlight

-your output among Lambda’s ceremony lines:
+your output among the runtime’s ceremony lines:

 Metrics → external sinks